 c.
 Assist in identification of Members and provide additional information related to the Member’s current and historical Medicaid coverage as requested by the liaison.

-e.
+d.
 Ongoing tracking and data entry, to be reported to the Agency in a monthly report.

 C. Member Outreach and Education, and Iowa Medicaid Communications Support.